Alternatives to Google Search

 My Personal Use

-Even though I was at least somewhat familiar with all of these options before preparing to write this article, the process actually led me to change my search engine.
+Even though I was familiar with most of these options before preparing to write this article, the process actually led me to change my default search engine.
 Initially in my degoogle process, I had been using DuckDuckGo, as it was the name I was most familiar with.
-However, after running some side-by-side comparisons, I found I preferred Brave Search in many cases.
+However, after running some side-by-side comparisons, I found I preferred Brave Search in many cases and now use it as my first option.

-- I am intrigued by the idea of self-hosted solutions, but searXNG was too complex and finicky for my tastes and AnythingLLM can really bog down your machine depending on which language model you choose to run.
-As with all AI systems, it can also be unreliable in its answers at times, so I don’t think I would ever completely rely on this type of setup, but I will continue to test it out.
+I am intrigued by the idea of self-hosted solutions, but searXNG was too complex and finicky for my tastes and AnythingLLM can really bog down your machine depending on which language model you choose to run.
+As with all AI systems, it can also be unreliable in its answers at times, so I don’t think I would ever completely rely on this type of setup, but will continue to test it.

 The Bottom Line

-There is a search engine for every type out there, it just might take some testing to find yours.
-The trade-offs compared to using Google are often fairly limited, and you may prefer some of those differences in the end.
-In any case, every single one of these options will give you greater privacy and remove one more piece of Big Tech from your life.
+There’s a search engine for everyone out there, it just might take some testing to find yours.
+The trade-offs compared to using Google are negligible in many cases, and you may prefer some of those differences in the end.
+Whichever search engine you choose, every single one of these options will give you greater privacy and remove one more piece of Big Tech from your life.